WEDO: Executive Director

 Women and Gender Constituency (WGC) Coordinator

 Zukiswa White is a queer-feminist and pan-African activist-organizer, popular educator, facilitator, and projects specialist working at the intersections of gender equity, racial justice, and sustainable development.
 Her work is driven by an unshakeable belief in the catalytic organizing potential of radical and ambitious cross-movement building for a deeply feminist, anti-imperial, equitable, and sustainable world.
 She has worked across local, national, and regional coalitions, movements, and organizations, to catalyze social justice, transformative, and liberatory agendas.
 Zukiswa supports coordination for the Women and Gender Constituency in its work to advance a gendered and sustainable global response to environmental and climate justice.
-Zukiswa holds a Bachelors of Arts degree (Law and Political Science major) from Wits University in South Africa.
-She loves Johannesburg, jazz, Nkaneyzi, and Langa.
+Zukiswa holds a Bachelor’s degree from the University of the Witwatersrand in South Africa.
+Zukiswa is also passionate about ideas, music, and her favorite city, Johannesburg.

 WEDO: Board Chair